hohkfuyuhi/hohkfuyuhi.github.io/README.md

   2. optimised logo to resize dynamically based on viewport width
 - issues to be addressed:
   1. landing page does not align properly on mobile devies
-  2. need to optimise the loading of languages
+  2. need to optimise the loading of fonts

 VER 0.6.1 | (WIP)
 - i wanted to add more interactive elements to the website